fledge-whoi/emperor_penguin_IUCN/README.md

 ﻿ReadMe - Living with Uncertainty: Using Multi-Model Large Ensembles to Assess Emperor Penguin Extinction Risk for the IUCN Red List2024

 All the codes used to produce data for this project can be found in the Codes_EP folder.
+You can find the codes to run the different ecological models, to run the metapopulation model, as well as all the codes used to produce figures.

 Folder **Codes_EP** contains: